vineyard-bloom/bloom-starter/README.md

 3. Boot up the server in the root directory with `yarn dev`.
 By default, it's served on port 8080.

 ## Build
-1. `yarn build` to generate a production bundle. (needs optimization)
+1. `yarn build` to generate a production bundle.

 ## Usage